Government business loan guide – What is available and how to apply for one today

 Bank Referral Scheme

 If you fail to qualify for a traditional loan for your business, you can be referred through the Bank Referral Scheme to an online lending platform.
 To be referred, you must have applied through a bank that is a participant.

 These platforms may review your data and match you with funding solutions if they have your consent.

 Increase your business credit score

-You can increase your chances of getting business financing by increasing your credit score.
+You can increase your chances of getting business financing by increasing your business credit score.

 Your business credit score is similar to your personal credit score for your personal finances.
-It reflects your company’s financial health, creditworthiness, and creditworthiness.
+It reflects your company’s financial health and creditworthiness.

 There are many steps you can take in order to improve your credit score for the business.
 These include paying your bills on time, filing complete accounts at Companies House and only applying for credit (such as for business loans) when absolutely necessary.